Why the Millennial Generation is screwed

 Thanks for nothing,

-Millennial generation, Class of 2015
+The millennial generation, Class of 2015

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.